Marco van Basten: Reception and legacy

 Numerous players, managers, and other footballing figures have also lauded Van Basten as one of the greatest players of all time.
 In 1994, defender Pietro Vierchowod described Van Basten as "the absolute number one" and as a "superstar," also adding that "he is strong with his head, good with either foot, capable of changing the face of a game with a single play or, [even] when he is not at his best, of becoming the best assist-provider for his teammates."
 Former defender Jürgen Kohler, who often faced Van Basten throughout his career, described him as "a player with exceptional abilities.
 He was a big personality not only as a sportsman, but also as a private person.
 I benefited from him.
 It is as simple as this.
 He was a big milestone in my career and for me he is one of the players who are the most outstanding personalities of the last century.
 Not only in sports, also as a human being."
 When asked of their duels, he commented: "the duels between us were simply tough with everything football offers.
 He stood and I delivered and then I stood and he delivered."

 Former Arsenal player Tony Adams described Van Basten as the toughest and most difficult opponent he had ever faced in 2006, stating: "He’s the quickest 6 ft 3 in centre-forward I’ve ever seen!
 Just awesome.
 He was as quick as Ian Wright, as good in the air as Joe Jordan and he held the ball up better than Alan Smith.
 I put him in front of Maradona.
-Technically, Maradona was brilliant and he had amazing feet, but Van Basten could head, volley – he had power and strength."
-Fellow former defender Giuseppe Bergomi also described Van Basten as the strongest player he ever faced in 2018, commenting: "The best player of all time for me [...] is Maradona, but the strongest player I ever faced was Van Basten because at least I could beat Maradona to the ball with my head."
+Technically, Maradona was brilliant and he had amazing feet, but [V]an Basten could head, volley – he had power and strength."
+Fellow former defender Giuseppe Bergomi also described Van Basten as the strongest player he ever faced in 2018, commenting: "The best player of all time for me [...] is Maradona, but the strongest player I ever faced was [V]an Basten because at least I could beat Maradona to the ball with my head."